Linking the $R_{K^{(\ast)}}$ anomalies to the Hubble tension via a single right-handed neutrino: Introduction

-pushes the deviation to be even at the level of $3.1\sigma$, and hence implies a stronger hint of new physics (NP) that violates the lepton-flavor universality (see also the recent reviews~\cite{Albrecht:2021tul,London:2021lfn}).
+has pushed the deviation to be even at the level of $3.1\sigma$, due to the reduced experimental uncertainties.
+This implies, therefore, a stronger hint of new physics (NP) beyond the SM that violates the lepton-flavor universality (LFU).

-The $R_{K^{(\ast)}}$ anomalies have triggered a great deal of NP ideas that are being under extensive and intensive investigations (see Refs.~\cite{Albrecht:2021tul,London:2021lfn} and references therein).
-In particular, the two-Higgs-doublet model (2HDM) extended with right-handed neutrinos~\cite{Iguro:2018qzf,Li:2018rax,Crivellin:2019dun,Marzo:2019ldg,DelleRose:2019ukt} is an interesting NP candidate, since it can connect the intriguing lepton-flavor universality violation to the neutrino masses~--~another big mystery in contemporary particle physics.
-Thus far, either Majorana~\cite{Li:2018rax,Crivellin:2019dun,Marzo:2019ldg,DelleRose:2019ukt} or Dirac~\cite{Iguro:2018qzf} neutrinos have been considered to address the $R_{K^{(\ast)}}$ anomalies.
-In these scenarios, the dominant NP contributions to $b\to s \mu^+\mu^-$ come from the right-handed neutrinos running in the box diagrams, and the resulting NP Wilson coefficients reside in the direction, $C_{9\mu}^{\mathrm{NP}}=-C_{10\mu}^{\mathrm{NP}}$, which is persistently favored by the updated global fits following Eq.~\eqref{RKnew}~\cite{Li:2021toq,Kriewald:2021hfc,Hurth:2021nsi,Geng:2021nhg,Cornella:2021sby,Angelescu:2021lln,Alguero:2021anc,Altmannshofer:2021qrr}.
+The $R_{K^{(\ast)}}$ anomalies have triggered quite a lot of NP proposals under extensive and intensive investigations (see, e.g., the recent reviews~\cite{Albrecht:2021tul,London:2021lfn} and references therein).
+In particular, the two-Higgs-doublet model (2HDM) extended with right-handed neutrinos~\cite{Iguro:2018qzf,Li:2018rax,Crivellin:2019dun,DelleRose:2019ukt} is an interesting NP candidate, since it can connect the intriguing LFU violation with the neutrino masses---another big mystery in contemporary particle physics domain.
+Thus far, either Dirac~\cite{Iguro:2018qzf} or Majorana~\cite{Li:2018rax,Crivellin:2019dun,DelleRose:2019ukt} neutrinos have been considered to address the $R_{K^{(\ast)}}$ anomalies.
+In these scenarios, the dominant NP contribution to the $R_{K^{(\ast)}}$ anomalies is assisted by the right-handed neutrinos running in the box diagrams that are most relevant for the $b\to s \mu^+\mu^-$ transition, and the resulting LFU-violating Wilson coefficients are predicted in the direction, $C_{9\mu}^{\mathrm{NP}}=-C_{10\mu}^{\mathrm{NP}}$, which implies a left-handed NP effect in the muon sector and is persistently favored by the updated global fits following Eq.~\eqref{RKnew}~\cite{Alguero:2019ptt,Alok:2019ufo,Carvunis:2021jga,Angelescu:2021lln,Geng:2021nhg,Cornella:2021sby,Kriewald:2021hfc,Alguero:2021anc,Hurth:2021nsi,Li:2021toq,Altmannshofer:2021qrr,Alok:2022pjb,Alguero:2022wkd}.
+However, as pointed out in Ref.~\cite{Crivellin:2019dun}, the LFU-conserving Wilson coefficient $C_{10\ell,Z}^\mathrm{NP}$ resulting from the $Z$-penguin diagrams could contribute as large as the LFU-violating ones.
+Even though the LFU-conserving contribution $C_{10\ell,Z}^\mathrm{NP}$ cannot explain the $R_{K^{(\ast)}}$ anomalies alone, its comparable contribution can affect how the $R_{K^{(\ast)}}$ anomalies are numerically addressed in the direction $C_{9\mu}^{\mathrm{NP}}=-C_{10\mu}^{\mathrm{NP}}$.
+Therefore, theoretical NP models with comparable $C_{9\mu}^{\mathrm{NP}}=-C_{10\mu}^{\mathrm{NP}}$ and $C_{10\ell,Z}^\mathrm{NP}$ should match a two-parameter global fit following Eq.~\eqref{RKnew}~\cite{Alguero:2021anc}, which have been unfortunately neglected in Refs.~\cite{Iguro:2018qzf,Li:2018rax,Marzo:2019ldg}.